This HTML version of Think Complexity, 2nd Edition is provided for convenience, but it is not the best format of the book.

 Because of random noise, some cars are going faster

 than others, and the spacing has become uneven.

-During the next time step (center) two cars collide, indicated
+During the next time step (middle) there are two collisions, indicated

 During the next time step (right) two cars collide with the stopped

 cars, and we can see the initial formation of a traffic jam.
 Once